Why This Recipe Works

-When ready to assemble, place a baking stone directly on the bottom of your oven and preheat the oven to 450°F. Pour half of oil in the bottom of a rimmed aluminum baking sheet.
-Carefully remove the dough from the bowl and form it into a ball.
+When ready to assemble, place a baking stone directly on the bottom of your oven and preheat the oven to 450°F (230°C).
+Pour half of oil in the bottom of a rimmed aluminum baking sheet.
+Carefully remove dough from bowl and form it into a ball.
 Pour remaining oil over the top and coat with your hands.
 Let rise at room temperature for 2 hours.
-The dough should spread to mostly fill the pan.
+Dough should spread to mostly fill the pan.
 Gently stretch and shape it to fill out to the edges.
 Let rise another 30 minutes.

 Remove from the pan using a thin metal spatula and transfer to a cutting board.
 Serve immediately.